replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 # Restoring from Backups

-Full restores must be done with the kots CLI.
-During a full restore or an admin console only restore, the admin console gets recreated and the admin console UI is disconnected during this process.
-For more information about restoring with the kots CLI, see [Restore the Application from the Admin Console](#admin-console).
+Full restores and admin console only restores must be done using the kots CLI because the admin console gets recreated and the admin console UI is disconnected during this process.
+For more information about restoring with the CLI, see [Restore Any Backup from the CLI](#full-cli).

 Partial restores (application only) can be done using the kots CLI or the admin console.
 For more information about using the admin console, see [Restore the Application from the Admin Console](#admin-console).

+For more information about the restore process, see [About Restores](snapshots-understanding#restores) in _About Backup and Restore_.

 ## Restore Any Backup from the CLI {#full-cli}